 Stem Cell Therapy For Spinal Cord Injuries

 The advances that are being made in stem cell Spinal Cord Injury Therapy clinical trials and research keep progressing, building optimism and excitement for those who suffer from the effects of Spinal Cord Injury, as well as their families and their doctors.
 NSI Stem Cell Centers in Florida continually monitors the developments between spinal cord injury and stem cells as they occur.
 Exciting new stem cell research for spinal cord injury indicates.

 Spinal cord injury falls into the overall category of neurological disorders, which also includes Parkinson’s Disease (PD) or Multiple Sclerosis (MS).
 Already, advanced medical clinics like NSI are offering therapy options for PD, MS, and autoimmune diseases.
 That being the case, it shouldn’t be long before Stem Cell Spinal Cord Injury Therapy will be available in the U.S.

 Spinal Injury Testimonial

 The goal of developing a Stem Cell Therapy for Spinal Cord Injury is to create a treatment that can help return the ability of the brain and the body to communicate with one another.
 Stem cells and spinal cord injury treatments are a promising combination because of the nature of stem cells.
 Stem cells are the “shapeshifters” of the cell world, making a stem cell treatment for spinal cord injury possible.
 We all have stem cells in our bodies.
-Since the discovery that adult stem cells are stored in particular abundance within the body’s fat stores just beneath the skin, the development of stem cell therapies for a wide range of disorders, both physical and neurological, has accelerated.
+Since the discovery that adult stem cells are stored in particular abundance within the body’s bone marrow stores just beneath the skin, the development of stem cell therapies for a wide range of disorders, both physical and neurological, has accelerated.
 And the immense potential for a future stem cell spinal cord injury therapy looms large.

 No wonder those who live with Spinal Cord Injury, as well as their doctors, are so excited about a potential stem cell treatment for spinal cord injury.

-How Adipose Stem Cell Technology Develops Spinal Cord Injury Therapy
+How Adult Stem Cell Technology Develops Spinal Cord Injury Therapy